 HIGH SCHOOL ACADEMIC PROGRAM

-Students are expected to demonstrate effort in completing assignments, participating in classroom activities, achieving the ISK Essential Schoolwide Learning Results ESLR’s and consistently performing to their individual level of ability.
+Students are expected to demonstrate effort in completing assignments, participating in classroom activities, demonstrating the ISK CLIPPER Values and consistently performing to their individual level of ability

 Grade Point Average (GPA) and Honor Roll